orchetect/PDFGadget/README.md

 - page presentation: rotation, cropping, etc.
 - page content: filtering, removal or burn-in of annotations, removal of file protections

-> [!NOTE]
-> Currently this package is only a Swift library.
-A CLI tool and/or GUI frontend may be added in future.

 ## Basic Usage

 ```swift